ciacob/maidens/README.md

 ### Now it only costs you hours, not days, to craft a blueprint for your entire piece.
 Was it a bad idea to proceed from lower register to higher register?
 Redraw the parameters and **generate** again.
 Does music seem too weak because of using consonance in the harmony section?
 Redraw the _consonance_ control curve and **generate** again.
 Once you find a suitable course of action for your music you can start to actually compose it, secured in the belief that you chose the best of all available alternatives.

 As an added bonus, you now have a rather detailed work plan to follow along, and maybe some interesting **artefacts** you collected during all music generation sessions.
 Maybe you like them and will use them as such, or maybe they fuel your musical imagination and you'll morph them into something of great effect.
+Or, who knows, maybe you want to follow in the footsteps of Xenakis and Varèse and try some algorithmic composition yourself.

 > **Anyhow, you now have a way to quickly prototype your musical ideas into something tangible.** You can now actually validate or dismiss a musical idea _by the way it sounds_.
 And in just a few clicks.